aphasia-apps/main-concept/inst/app/www/intro.md

 ## Welcome to the Main Concept Analysis Web-app

 Main Concept Analysis (MCA) is a discourse assessment originally developed by Nicholas and Brookshire (1995) that measures the informativeness of a discourse sample on a given topic.
 This web-app is intended to facilitate efficient and accurate scoring of main concepts for both research and clinical practice.
-The app is written in the {shiny} framework, is currently in Beta, and is not yet ready for research or clinical deployment.
-Please note, the app does not save any data from each user session, and will time out after 5 minutes of idle use.

 Click next to review scoring information for MCA, and get started scoring.
-There is a training mode available for those unfamiliar with MCA, but it is highly recommended that anyone who would like to use MCA start by reading the manual.
+There is also a training mode available for those unfamiliar with MCA, but we recommended that anyone unfamiliar with MCA start by reading the manual.
 Additional resources including the manual are located on <a href="https://drive.google.com/drive/folders/1bxazjgQWx-WD8ELTJjwBm_5IToRpgQhQ/" target="_blank">google drive</a> and at <a href="https://aphasia.talkbank.org/discourse/MainConcepts" target="_blank">talkbank.org</a>

 ### About Main Concept Analysis